 During this Quest, you are going to compare specifications of three different devices, compare products and select the best choice for your classroom based on features and cost.

-Memory: measured in Bytes (eg. Gigabytes) of information able to be stored on a computer.
+Memory: Memory is measured in Bytes (eg. Gigabytes) of information able to be stored on a computer.
 Example: 1 Gigabyte of storage can hold approximately 200 songs.

-Screen Size: is usually described by the length of its diagonal, which is the distance between opposite corners, usually in inches
+Screen Size: Screen size is usually described by the length of its diagonal, which is the distance between opposite corners, usually in inches.

-Resolution: number of distinct pixels in each dimension that can be displayed on a device and determines how sharp the image is on the screen
+Resolution: Resolution is the number of distinct pixels in each dimension that can be displayed on a device and determines how sharp the image is on the screen.

-Processor: a part of a computer, such as the central processing unit, that performs calculations or other manipulations of data
+Processor: A processor is a part of a computer, such as the central processing unit, that performs calculations or other manipulations of data.

-Specifications: a detailed description of the features, operating system, amount of memory, processor speed, etc.
+Specifications: Specifications are a detailed description of the features, operating system, amount of memory, processor speed, etc.

 1. Your class is receiving a grant of $6,000.
 You have been asked to evaluate and recommend a tablet device to purchase from Samsung, Apple, Amazon.